Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 \end{bmatrix}
 $$

-In the above matrix, each terms indicate distance between two points, you can know the location of two points.
+In the above matrix, each terms indicate the distance between two points, you can know the location of two points from term index.

-the location of two points is the index of the above matrix term.

 > if d = squareform(pdist(x, 'euclidean'))
 > d[i, j] is the the Euclidean distance between x[i, :] and x[j, :]